 The large front wheel lets you get up to about 20 mph (32km/h), with the company saying it's perfect to commute for around 3 miles (5 km).
 The standing posture of the bike means you have great vision.
 You are also faster than a scooter but don’t have the bulk or strain of a bike.

 An elliptigo uses the design of an elliptical gym trainer to create a crazy new type of bicycle.
 The elliptical movement is much less strenuous than a traditional pedaling design, so this standing up bike is great for those with limited physical abilities.

 7. Grow your own

-Bamboo is an incredible material, fast-growing, sustainable and strong.
-Using it is a bike material not only cuts the environmental costs of steel, it creates head-turning bikes that look amazing.
+Bamboo is an incredible material, it's fast-growing, sustainable, and strong.
+Using it as a bike material not only cuts the environmental costs of steel, but also creates head-turning bikes that look amazing.

 8. Four-Wheel bikes

 Double the fun of cycling with a four-wheel bike.
-Quad Cycles provide maximum safety and stability while letting you take a bunch of passengers too.
+Quad cycles provide maximum safety and stability while letting you take a couple of passengers too.
 While perhaps not the best bike of choice for a daily commute, four-wheel bikes are perfect for sightseeing or transporting goods.